-Most of the changes between HSpot 6.0.1 and the new HSpot 6.1.0 release are "behind the scenes" and have no direct impact on users.
-However, there are some important changes that affect certain types of observation, in particular HIFI observations in Bands 5b and 6a and PACS observations below 55 microns.
+Most of the changes between HSpot 6.0.1 and the more recent HSpot 6.1.0 release were "behind the scenes" and have had no direct impact on users.
+However, there were some important changes that affected certain types of observation, in particular HIFI observations in Bands 5b and 6a and PACS observations below 55 microns.
 In some cases the time estimator now gives significantly different results from the initial OT2 version and many time estimates have changed considerably since the HSpot release version for OT1, or will change significantly if the same sensitivity is required as was obtained with HSpot 6.0.1.
-As usual, the latest version also contains a series of fixes to small bugs that have been identified in HSpot, including some necessary updates to the Spot Core.
+As usual, the 6.1.1 version also contained a series of fixes to small bugs that have been identified in HSpot, including some necessary updates to the Spot Core.